blairw/fedorasetup/README.md

 	libreport-plugin-kerneloops.x86_64          2.14.0-15.fc33                         @updates
 	```

+### Setup Cockpit

+Follow the instructions at https://cockpit-project.org/running

 ### Setup Dropbox

 Get this started first so that it can start fetching your files in the background.